Angular reduction in multiparticle matrix elements: Examples of Scalar Coupling Reductions

 Two of the couplings above produce an axial vector from the direct product of two tensors of rank two.
 If we define the pseudo-vector

 ($\epsilon _{ijk}$ is the completely antisymmetric tensor in three dimensions with $\epsilon _{123}=1$), then

-In this odd parity case, the coefficient in the first line of the expression can be determined by the explicit Clebsch-Gordan recoupling of the spherical harmonics with total azimuthal quantum number $m=0$.
+In this odd parity case, the coefficient in the expression can be determined by the explicit Clebsch-Gordan recoupling of the spherical harmonics with total azimuthal quantum number $m=0$.
 We now write the double pair coupling to zero as

 The summed factor above becomes

 In Sec.
 V, we show that expressions such as Eqs.\,(\ref{eq12}) and (\ref{eq16}) can be written by inspection for arbitrary couplings.